tan-language/tan-toolchain/README.md

-# Tan Tools
+# Tan Toolchain

 A collection of CLI tools for the Tan Language.
 The target audience are developers and users of the language.

 ## Install